Arts at MIT

 The Council for the Arts' Grants Program encourages the dreams and talents of the MIT community, providing the opportunity for students, faculty, and staff to apply for funding for arts projects in all disciplines.
 Grants range from a few hundred to several thousand dollars.

 Student Programs.
 Several programs encourage students to engage in the arts.
-Freshman seminars led by MIT faculty and staff introduce participants to the many academic and performance programs in the arts at MIT and the Boston area.
+First-year undergraduate seminars led by MIT faculty and staff introduce participants to the many academic and performance programs in the arts at MIT and the Boston area.
 Arts Scholars is an honors program that enables students who are active in the arts to attend exhibitions, plays, and concerts with experts in the respective arts disciplines.
 The Grad Arts Forum encourages interdisciplinary communication among graduate students through a series of presentations and informal discussions of artistic work by grad students.
 Student Programs also administers the annual mural competition for currently enrolled MIT students, as well as the $15K Creative Arts Competition, which awards $15,000 to the team whose business plan has arts at its core.

 List Visual Arts Center.
 Just as MIT pushes the frontiers of scientific and intellectual inquiry, the mission of the List Visual Arts Center is to explore contemporary art in all media.
 Each year, the center presents a challenging exhibition program that looks beyond art's traditional aesthetic functions to examine the cultural, social, political, scientific, or economic contexts that inform the work.
 Exhibitions are presented in three galleries on the first floor of the I. M. Pei-designed Wiesner Building (Building E15) and the Dean's Gallery in the Sloan School (Building E60).
 All are free and open to the public.
 Nationally distributed catalogs, artist talks, gallery tours, and symposia accompany the exhibitions.